 The last decade has been marked by CIO cost conservatism.
 So when cloud computing burst onto the scene, it was no surprise that those CIOs wanted to move internal IT applications to the cloud to save a buck.
-However,
+However, some now believe this cost-driven, throw the data center in the cloud model isn’t the best one.

 The cloud offers the technology framework that creates a new way of engaging the worker and the customer.
 This new model could not only drive cloud adoption, it could increase IT benefits and reduce budgets as well.